 Not all agents are equal.
 Some operate safely within defined scopes, while others drift into dangerous territory over time.
-Static risk assessments cannot catch this.
-ClarioSec introduces continuous, drift‑aware scoring to identify anomalies before they cause incidents.
+Snapshots miss this reality.
+ClarioSec runs a continuous, drift-aware engine that identifies anomalies early, explains “why this matters,” and connects scores to enforcement actions.

 Why Drift Matters

-In the world of autonomous agents, drift accelerates.
-Bots request new scopes, chain new workflows, and adapt to context.
-A Slack bot that started by posting announcements may gradually evolve to read private channels, pull HR data, and interact with Jira and Confluence.
-Without continuous monitoring, privilege creep becomes a silent liability.
+In autonomous ecosystems, drift accelerates: bots request broader scopes, chain new workflows, and traverse data across apps.
+A Slack bot that started with announcements may evolve to read private channels, pull HR data, and interact with Jira/Confluence.
+Without baselines and peer context, privilege creep becomes a silent liability.

-ClarioSec compares each agent’s current behavior to its historical baseline and to a peer groupof similar agents.
-If one service account begins creating new users while peers never do, or if a bot starts querying sensitive datasets it has never touched, the drift is flagged with severity and context.
+ClarioSec compares each agent to its historical baseline and a peer cohort.
+If a service account begins creating users while peers never do—or a bot starts querying data it has never touched—the drift is flagged with severity, control mapping, and remediation hints.

 How ClarioSec Scores Risk

-- Baseline vs real‑time deviations — are actions outside the agent’s normal pattern?
+- Baseline vs. real-time deviations — are actions outside normal patterns or past ranges?

 - Peer comparison — do similar agents behave differently under similar conditions?